 If there is a hole in the eardrum, antibiotic ear drops are used.
 The health care provider may recommend using a mild acidic solution (such as vinegar and water) for a hard-to-treat infected ear that has a hole (perforation).
 A surgeon may need to clean out (debride) tissue that has gathered inside the ear.

 Other surgeries that may be needed include:

-Chronic ear infections are not life-threatening.
-However, they can be painful and may cause hearing loss and other complications.
+Chronic ear infections are not life threatening.
+However, they can be uncomfortable and may result in hearing loss and other serious complications.

-A chronic ear infection may cause lasting changes to the ear and nearby bones.
-These may include:
+A chronic ear infection may cause permanent changes to the ear and nearby bones, including:

 - Ongoing drainage from a hole in the eardrum that does not heal, or after the ear tubes are inserted